 Although comparable results are not available for amphibole asbestos, it is interesting to compare the histopathological response of the amphibole tremolite to that of chrysotile.
-Bernstein et al. (2005a) reported on the pathological response of tremolite following a 5-day inhalation exposure as part of a biopersistence study.
-Figure 11, which is reproduced from this publication, illustrates the pulmonary response to tremolite at 90 days following the termination of the 5-day exposure.
+Bernstein et al. (2005) has reported on the pathological response of tremolite following a 5 day inhalation exposure as part of a biopersistence study.
+Figure 9, which is reproduced from this publication, illustrates the pulmonary response to tremolite at 90 days following the termination of the 5 day exposure.
 The tremolite aerosol exposure concentrations were less than that used in the medium does in this study.
-Comparison with Figure 3b shows that the 5-day tremolite exposure produced a notably more severe reaction that the 90-day chrysotile exposure at a higher aerosol concentration.
+Comparison with Figure 3b above, shows that the 5 day tremolite exposure produced a notably more severe reaction that the 90 day chrysotile exposure at a higher aerosol concentration.

-FIG. 11.
-Photomicrograph of a histopathological section from a tremolite-exposed lung 90 days following cessation of the 5-day exposure.
+Figure 11: (Reproduced from Figure 7, Bernstein et al., 2005) Photomicrograph of a histopathological section from a tremolite-exposed lung 90 days following cessation of the 5-day exposure.
 The severity of the fibrosis in the granulomas has increased, and the granuloma can be seen interlaced with collagen.
 By this time the collagen has progressed into the interstitium and interstitial fibrosis is seen as well.
 Numerous macrophage aggregates are also observed, as well as multinucleated giant cells.
-Reproduced from Figure 7, Bernstein et al. (2005a).